Tyler Boyd (American football): 2020

 In Week 2 against the Cleveland Browns on Thursday Night Football, Boyd caught seven passes for 72 yards and his first receiving touchdown of the season during the 35–30 loss.
 He had ten receptions for 125 yards in a Week 3 tie against the Philadelphia Eagles.

 In Week 7 against the Cleveland Browns, Boyd recorded 11 catches for 101 yards and a touchdown during the 37–34 loss.
-In Week 13 against the Miami Dolphins, Boyd had one reception for a 72 yard touchdown.
+In Week 13 against the Dolphins, Boyd had one reception for a 72 yard touchdown.
 However, Boyd was ejected in the second quarter after he and cornerback Xavien Howard got into an altercation.
 Boyd finished the 2020 season with 79 receptions for 841 receiving yards and four receiving touchdowns.

 2021

 In the 2021 season, Boyd was part of a receiving unit that contained Ja'Marr Chase and Tee Higgins.
 He finished the 2021 season with 67 receptions for 828 receiving yards and five receiving touchdowns.

 In the Wild Card Round against the Las Vegas Raiders, Boyd caught a touchdown on a controversial play where there was an inadvertent whistle.
 The Bengals went on to win 26–19.
 In the AFC Championship Game against the Kansas City Chiefs, Boyd had four receptions for 19 yards in the 27–24 overtime win, helping the Bengals advance to Super Bowl LVI, their first Super Bowl appearance since Super Bowl XXIII in 1988.
 In the Super Bowl, Boyd caught five passes for 48 yards, but dropped a crucial pass in the final minutes of the 4th quarter, his first drop of the season.
 The Bengals fell to the Rams 23–20.